-Testing Accommodations Procedure
+Testing Accommodations Procedures

 Instructors are offered the opportunity to use the Academic Testing Center to ensure that appropriate academic standards are maintained and not compromised for students who require special test administration.
 Instructors are not required to use the Academic Testing Center.
 If the instructor chooses to use the Academic Testing Center, the students are asked to adhere to the procedure below.
-Students are responsible for reserving their spot at the testing center.

-Location: Academic Testing Center: Hauser Building, Room 254 Hours of Operation: Monday-Thursday: 8:00 AM - 8:00 PM and Friday: 8:00 AM - 6:00 PM Saturday (Fall and Spring Semesters Only): 9:00 AM - 3:00 PM
+Location: Academic Testing Center: Hauser Building, Room 254

+Hours of Operation: Monday-Thursday: 8:00 AM - 8:00 PM and Friday: 8:00 AM - 6:00 PM

+Saturday (Fall and Spring Semesters Only): 9:00 AM - 3:00 PM

 Email communication should be addressed to LCTesting@forsythtech.edu.
-The scheduling site which is academictestingcenter.fullslate.com; however, this is a website which is used by students to schedule their examination appointments.
+The scheduling site which is Academic Testing Center; however, this is a website which is used by students to schedule their examination appointments.
 If you have questions or comments, please do not hesitate to contact the Academic Testing Center at LCTesting@forsythtech.edu.